Singtaa/OneJS/README.md

 Thank you everyone for the support!
 Just a quick note: Since Github doesn't allow setting collaborator permission for private free repos, everyone gets push access.
-Because of that, the main branch is set to be a protected branch (to prevent potential accidents)
+Because of that, the main branch is set as a protected branch (to prevent potential accidents)